International Fiction editor based in Geelong, Victoria, Australia

 If you require corrections to be done on your behalf (grammar, sentence structure, and so on) then you require a Line Edit.
 I include a sample line edit in almost every report I produce (unless your prose is so vibrant that you don't need help in this area), to explain how to edit for pace and tension.
 However, I don't currently offer a full line edit service for established writers who are already working with a publisher.
-For an explanation of the line edit and a closer look at what a detailed line edit might entail, I've devoted a blog to this (including an example).
+For an explanation of the line edit and a closer look at how to do this, I've devoted a blog to this (including an example).

 Fill in the Contact Form HERE, then I'll be in touch to discuss the best approach for editing your novel or non-fiction, and to tell you how much it will cost to evaluate or edit.
 All projects are of different length and require different amounts of input, so every quote is individual.